Educational Initiative Introduction

 - Do not give wildlife to anyone without asking for credentials

-- Do not keep in your possession
+- Do not keep wildlife in your possession

 The episode will also encourage viewers to play a role in the prevention of the spread of misinformation by empowering youth and educators to share these critical messages by word of mouth and by directing others to educational resources such as this episode/lesson content.
-To further foster a more humane treatment culture, the content will also promote celebration for individuals and organizations that practice safe and humane wildlife care procedures.
+To further foster a more humane treatment culture towards wildlife, the content will also promote celebration for individuals and organizations that practice safe and humane wildlife care procedures.

-The episode will also offer viewers an inside perspective of the challenges and solutions that wildlife rehabilitation hospitals face as they care for our communities by providing care for wildlife, challenges such as lack of community knowledge of wildlife care availability that prevents professionals from providing life-saving care, lack of funding for staff and operating costs, lack of other rehabilitation facilities, and the spread of misinformation about care intervention.
+The episode will also offer viewers an inside perspective of the challenges and solutions that wildlife rehabilitation hospitals face as they care for our communities by providing care for wildlife-- challenges such as: lack of community knowledge of wildlife care availability that prevents professionals from providing life-saving care, lack of funding for staff and operating costs, lack of other rehabilitation facilities, and the spread of misinformation about care intervention.
 The solutions to these challenges are: inform communities about the widely available resource of rehabilitation hospitals and provide instructions on how to interact with this professional resource, inspire individuals, communities, and organizations to help contribute funding to protect our wildlife by supporting our wildlife hospitals, empower advocates to launch their own professional rehabilitation hospital in their career’s future.

 As public and privately funded organizations collaborate to serve wildlife and our communities, they are faced with several challenges that can be mitigated through public education.
 The easiest way to get involved is to reach out to us and give a nod of approval through a comment or testimonial about the importance of wildlife rehabilitation and conservation education.

-- By nationally fostering an informed and compassionate culture together, we will cultivate an environment where wildlife rehabilitation hospitals and DNR services can be more efficient and effective as they rehabilitate and protect wildlife and our planet's ecosystems.
+- By nationally fostering an informed and compassionate culture together, we will cultivate an environment where wildlife rehabilitation hospitals and services can be more efficient and effective as they rehabilitate and protect wildlife and our planet's ecosystems.
 If you are passionate to play a vital role to foster this culture, we invite you to help us spread these critical messages by supporting us with a contribution to fund the production.

 - We envision a day where all individuals know how to properly respond to wildlife in distress.
 Help us achieve that day by getting involved to spread awareness of this message, initiative, and project-- if you know of an individual or organization who shares our beliefs and determination to promote a more compassionate and informed society, please invite them to connect with us so we can include their perspective and expertise in the content.